-PIMCO also seeks to comply with all applicable anticorruption laws.
+PIMCO also seeks to comply with all applicable anti-corruption laws.
 This may include both U.S. and non-U.S. anti-corruption laws.
 In some countries, there is a greater acceptance than in the United States of public sector corruption.
 An Account may be adversely affected because of its unwillingness (or the unwillingness of PIMCO and/or its affiliates) to participate in or otherwise be associated with transactions that violate laws or regulations prohibiting engaging in corrupt practices.
 Such laws and regulations may make it difficult in certain circumstances for an Account to pursue certain investment opportunities and for portfolio investments to obtain or retain certain business.

 In addition, PIMCO seeks to comply with applicable antimoney laundering and anti-terrorist financing laws.
 These laws, inter alia, may prohibit PIMCO and Accounts from knowingly participating in or assisting financial transactions-including investments in and by an Account or the PIMCO funds-that involve the proceeds of certain specified unlawful activities, generally regardless of transaction type or value.
-Further, many jurisdictions are in the process of changing or enhancing their anti-money laundering laws and regulatory guidance, in response to which it may be necessary for PIMCO to update its internal controls, make additional reports to cognizant regulators, and/or seek additional identifying information or beneficial ownership information from Clients.
+Compliance with applicable anti-money laundering and anti-terrorist financing laws also may compel PIMCO to block or freeze the account of a Client if PIMCO reasonably suspects that the Client is engaged in, or that the Client's funds derive from, illicit activity.
+Further, many jurisdictions are in the process of changing or enhancing their anti-money laundering laws and regulatory guidance, in response to which it may be necessary for PIMCO to update its internal controls, make additional reports to applicable regulators, and/or seek additional identifying information or beneficial ownership information from Clients.
+For example, the United States has proposed rules that would extend certain anti-money laundering program requirements to investment advisers registered with the SEC.

 In recent years, the U.S. Department of Justice and the SEC have devoted significant resources to enforcement of the U.S. Foreign Corrupt Practices Act (the "FCPA").
 Similarly, OFAC has aggressively pursued enforcement of U.S. economic sanctions.
-Other jurisdictions, including the UK and Member States of the European Union ("EU"), have also established expansive anti-bribery laws and the UK and EU have implemented economic sanctions against a range of countries and persons.
-Violations of the FCPA, OFAC's sanctions regulations, or other applicable anti-bribery laws, anti-money laundering laws, or economic sanctions (including violations by partners or controlled investments) could result in, among other things, civil and criminal penalties, material fines, profit disgorgement, injunctions on future conduct, securities litigation and a general loss of investor confidence, any one of which could adversely affect an Account or Fund's ability to achieve its investment objective and/or conduct its operations.
+Other jurisdictions, including the UK and Member States of the European Union ("EU"),

 Operational Risk.
-Operational risk is the risk that deficiencies in PIMCO's internal systems (including communications and information systems) or controls, or in those of a third-party Service Provider, may cause losses for an Account or hinder Account operations.
-Accounts are subject to operational risks arising from factors, including but not limited to, inadequate procedures and controls, employee fraud, recordkeeping error, human error, and/or system failures by PIMCO or third-party Service Providers.
-Such factors may result in losses to an Account.
+Accounts are also subject to operational risk associated with the provision of investment management and other services by PIMCO and an Account's other Service Providers.
+Operational risk is the risk that deficiencies in PIMCO's internal systems (including communications and information systems) or controls, or in those of service providers to whom PIMCO has contractually delegated or engaged to perform certain of its responsibilities or on which it otherwise relies, may cause losses for an Account or hinder Account operations.
+Operational risk results from inadequate procedures and controls, employee fraud, recordkeeping error, human error, and/or system failures by PIMCO or Service Providers.
+Such events may result in losses to an Account.
+PIMCO is generally not contractually liable to Accounts for operational losses associated with operational risk absent a breach of its duties under the agreement.